gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/colorpicker.md

 # ColorPicker

-Represent a control from where you can choose a color:
+Represents a control from which you can choose a color:

 <img src="img/colorpicker.png" width=300/>